Honoré Daumier: Later years: 1865–1879

 Daumier spent the summer of 1865 in Valmondois, north of Paris with Théodore Rousseau, who was in declining health, and soon he left Montmartre permanently and rented a small cottage in Valmondois, where he lived for the remainder of his life.
 Although he had touched on the theme as early as 1850, he started working on Don Quixote in earnest about 1866 or 1867, painting many canvases on the subject over the next few years.
 He started experiencing failing eyesight around 1865 or 1866 which progressed with time, although he was still producing drawings and poster designs as late as 1872.
 He continued to exhibit at the Paris Salons for several years, although the canvases he submitted were often over ten years old.
 In 1864 he had made 100 lithographs and received 400 francs a month, but with very little time to paint.
 In 1866 he was producing 70 lithographs a year and earning 200 francs a month.
 In 1870, during the Franco-Prussian War, the newspapers stopped publishing and Daumier was signing promissory notes for his debts.
 His loyal friend, Jean-Baptiste-Camille Corot, secretly bought the house Daumier had been renting in 1868 and bestowed it to him as a surprise, in a letter reading: "Dear old comrade: I had a little house at Valnondois, near Isle-Adam, which was of no use to me.
 It occurred to me to offer it to you, and finding this was a good idea, I had it registered with the notary.
 It's not for your sake I am doing this, but to annoy the landlord."

 Although he was living a humble life away from Paris, in poverty and debt, and with failing eyesight, some belated recognition of his life's work begin to appear in the last years and months of his life.
 The Second French Empire intended to award Daumier the Legion of Honor; however, he discreetly declined, feeling it was inconsistent with his political ideals and oeuvre.
 The French Third Republic again offered Daumier the Legion of Honor and again he declined, although he was later granted a pension of 200 francs a month (2,400 annually) in 1877, which was increased to 400 a month (4,800 annually) in 1878.
 A circle of his friends and admirers arranged a large exhibition of his paintings at the Durand-Ruel Gallery in Paris.
 Although the public had seen an occasional canvas in the salons, this was the first time the full scope and range of Daumier's work was exhibited.
 It was not the financial success his friends had hoped for, but it was very well received by both the public and critics, and a decisive turning point in the perception of Daumier as an important painter.
-He died several months later, in February of 1879.
+He died several months later, in February 1879.

+There is a detailed Daumier Biography with historical and cultural background compiled by daumier.org.

+On the same website a collection of more than 150 Daumier Portraits by other artists.